morko/haxroomie/packages/haxroomie-cli/README.md

 bash <(curl -s https://raw.githubusercontent.com/morko/haxroomie/master/scripts/install-haxroomie-cli-debian.sh)
 ```

-Start haxroomie in a screen session (kinda like window manager for terminal) with the newly created user.
+Start haxroomie.

 ```
-su - haxroomie
-screen -S haxroomie
 haxroomie
 ```

-To detach the screen (return to "main terminal window") press `ctrl-a d` and then you can exit the session and keep the room running.

-By default `haxroomie-cli` will start one private room with the default config.
-You can edit the config in `~/.haxroomie/config.js`.
-See [config file documentation](https://morko.github.io/haxroomie/tutorial-haxroomie-cli-config.html) for information about the config file.
+Once you have your rooms running you can use the `min` command "minimize" haxroomie and haxroomie will keep running on background.

+Read [CLI usage](#cli-usage) for usage instructions and how to add more rooms.

 ## Manual Install

-If you are new with Node.js applications see the [step-by-step installation tutorial for beginners](https://morko.github.io/haxroomie/tutorial-haxroomie-cli-install.html).
+If you do not wish to use the installation script you can only install the `haxroomie-cli` package from npm.

 **Prerequisites:**